Review

 Director Céline Rosenthal plops you into the play’s pressure-cooker world.
 Gould’s script has a granular realism, but that’s a means to an end.
 Her play’s no sociological study.
 It’s an empathy test.
 You believe in her characters — but do you care about them?
 That test is baked into the script.
 Rosenthal puts it on stage — and puts the audience to the test.

 The four actors are all in top form.
 Grodner’s Nan is a heroic optimist.
-She always looks on the bright side of life.
-She sees the donut, not the hole and never stops smiling.
+She always looks on the bright side.
+She sees the donut, not the hole.

 Coles’ Lili isn’t smiling.
 This shiny, happy donut shop is her prison.
 Lili approaches her impending exam like a POW tunneling out of Stalag 17.
 It’s her only way out!
 If Lili fails, she might wind up like Nan.
 Coles conveys Lili’s need to escape that life sentence.